fbgallet/roam-extension-live-ai-assistant/README.md

 See the demo .gif [in the introduction section](https://github.com/fbgallet/roam-extension-live-ai-assistant/blob/main/README.md#live-ai).
 N.B.: in this demo the Live AI buttons are in the top bar instead of left sidebar (you can switch in the extension settings)

-When opening the Chat panel, you can click on buttons to have help about the Chat, or Live AI in general, or get tips.
-You can even be guided by the Chat Agent to discover all the new features!
-Just ask questions.

 Since v.22, it's the easiest entry point to Live AI.
 You can set hotkeys via Roam command palette (`Cmd+p`) for `Live AI: Open Chat panel` command to open it still quicker!

+> [!TIP]
+> When opening the Chat panel, you can click on buttons to have help about the Chat, or Live AI in general, or get tips.
+> You can even be guided by the Chat Agent to discover all the new features!
+Verify that 'Get help' tool is enabled, and just ask questions.
+The agent will rely on this help file and other Live AI detailed help file support you in learning how to use this extension!

 ### Your first prompts using buttons